andre-salvati/databricks-template/README.md

+## Project Template for a CI/CD Pipeline with a PySpark/Databricks Project

+This project template provides a structured approach to enhance your productivity when delivering data pipelines on Databricks.
+Feel free to further customize it based on your project's specific nuances and the audience you are targeting.

-This project template demonstrates:
+This project template demonstrates how to:

+- structure your code inside Python classes / packages.
+- Configure your project to optimize dev and prod environments.
-- how to configure VS Code to run local unit tests for transformations
+- Set up VS Code to execute local unit tests for your transformations.
+- Execute a CI/CD pipeline with [Github Actions](https://docs.github.com/en/actions) after a push.
-- how to use Databricks Workflows to run a DAG (see diagram)
+- Utilize [Databricks Workflows](https://docs.databricks.com/en/workflows/index.html) to execute a DAG (refer to the diagram below).
-- how to use Databricks CLI and DBX to pack / deploy / run a Python package on Databricks
+- Utilize [Databricks CLI and DBX](https://docs.databricks.com/en/dev-tools/cli/index.html) and DBX to package/deploy/run a Python package on Databricks.
-- how to configure your project to use dev and prod environments
-- how to run a CI/CD pipeline with Github Actions after push
-- the use of parameters to control DAG configurations
+- Utilize [Databricks Workflow parameters](https://community.databricks.com/t5/data-engineering/passing-a-date-parameter-through-workflow/td-p/9845) to manage DAG execution.
-- the use of funcy to log the execution time of each transformation.
+- Utilize [funcy package](https://pypi.org/project/funcy/) to log the execution time of each transformation.
+- Utilize [chispa package](https://pypi.org/project/chispa/) to validate the outputted dataframes from your transformations.

 <br>